OpenRTMFP/Cumulus/README.md

 ------------------------------------
 Cumulus is in development, much work remains to be done.
 If you are a developer **help us** to evolve and enhance Cumulus, else you can always make a **donation** ([us]|[eu]) for that we spent more time on it, in fact it's not technical skills that hinder us but lack of time.
-Also with the intention to understand better the exchange between a official RTMFP server and a Flash client, we have created a [worketable] to facilitate sharing of information exchanged and its presentation.

 Usage
 ------------------------------------